Programs for Academic Access, Confidence, and Excellence: Disability Support Services

 Chatham University is committed to providing reasonable accommodations and services for students with diagnosed disabilities.
 In accordance with the Americans with Disabilities Act (ADA) of 1990 and the ADA Amendments Act (ADA-AA) of 2008, the Chatham University PACE Center coordinates all academic accommodations for students with diagnosed disabilities who are enrolled in Chatham courses.

-- Schedule an intake meeting with the Director of Disability Support Services.
-At this meeting, you will be asked to discuss your experience with disabilities, including the impact the disability has had on your academic life, the challenges resulting from the disability, and any previous accommodations that you have utilized in past courses.
+- One type of documentation is information obtained during a meeting between the student and a member of the PACE staff.
+At this meeting, the student will be asked to discuss her/his experience of disability, including the impact the disability has had on her/his academic life, the challenges resulting from the disability, and a discussion about previous accommodations that have been utilized by the student.

-- Alternate text and exam formats, including audio, Braille and electronic versions
+- Alternate text formats, including audio, Braille, and electronic versions

 - Distraction-limited setting for testing

 - Extended time for testing

 - Note-taker services

 - Screen reading software, including Kurzweil 1000 and Kurzweil 3000